Morocco 17 – 24 March 2021*

 Bald ibis (Igor Maiorano), supported by our conservation project on this holiday.

-Price: £1,600 per person in twin or double room for a full week (Wednesday to Wednesday, these dates may be fine-tuned depending on flight schedules).
-Price does not include lunches or drinks with dinner.
+Price: £1,800 per person in twin or double room for a full week, Tuesday to Tuesday.
+Price does not include drinks with dinner.

 En suite facilities

-Flights: Scheduled easyJet flights London Gatwick to Agadir (based on schedules for 2020.
+Scheduled easyJet flights London Gatwick (North Terminal) to Agadir.

 Deposit: £400